 SOME BMA EVENTS ARE CANCELED

 All BMA group rides, parties and other social events are canceled or postponed until such time as group activities are deemed safe again.

 STAY AT HOME

 The safest option is to stay at home.
 Hop on your trainer, there have been zero cases of COVID-19 in Watopia.
 There are also many online workout programs and BMA business partner Revo PT & Sports Performance is offering Zoom no-equipment-needed classes as well as free workouts on YouTube.

 RIDE FROM HOME TO GRAVEL ROADS AND PATHS

 Our trails have been very busy since COVID-19 was first detected, now is a great time to explore Boulder County’s extensive network of gravel roads.
 No special bike required, just turn off your suspension and have a sense of adventure.

 WHAT’S AT STAKE

 If people are not using our open spaces safely, it is entirely possible that the local governments will close access.
-The Manitou Incline and Waterton Canyon remain closed due to COVID-19 health concerns.
+The Manitou Incline remain; closed due to COVID-19 health concerns.
 At an April 7 Boulder City Council meeting, Boulder officials discussed a city open space system closure as a potential step to ensure compliance with social distancing requirements, but less stringent measures are going to be tried first.
 The City of Boulder Open Space & Mountain Parks partnered with Boulder County Parks & Open Space, Jeffco Open Space and Denver Parks and Recreation on a joint news release to remind open space visitors to practice responsible recreation.
 But more importantly, the health and lives of our community is at stake.
 If you choose to ride trails during this time, please follow these guidelines.